HugoSchweke/QSproteome_protocol/README.md

 QSPROTEOME needs in input an AlphaFold model of a homodimer in pdb format, as well as the associated json file provided by AF.
 <br>

-Six outputs are generated, plus two additional output if the user requested the reconstruction of the full size complex:
+An example of ouput can be found in the directory *example_output*.
+Six outputs are generated, plus one to two additional outputs if the user requested the reconstruction of the full size complex:

 **Main outputs**

 - A pdb file where residues are filtered out according of to the *nodiso1* definition (residues with a pLDDT score below 40 are filtered out)
 - A pdb file where residues are filtered out according of to the *nodiso2* definition (starting from the nodiso1 file, a median pLDDT score is computed, and residues with a pLDDT score below 75 and below the median value are discarded.)